aroles/biol210/docs/index.md

   - What biological concept/principle supports the correct answer.

-*Note: If your group submission fails to meet these specs, individual members can spend **1** Token to retake an alternate version of the quiz during Student Hours.*
+*Note: If your group submission fails to meet these specs, individual members can spend **1** Token to resubmit corrections after consulting with Prof. Roles during Student Hours.
+Resubmissions must be completed by 1 week after the quiz is taken in class.*

 #### Problem Sets (weekly) – Due Sunday by end of day.